Digital Nomad Life in Saudi Arabia

 What do people find most challenging about the culture in Saudi Arabia?

 "Many expats in Saudi Arabia find the local culture very different from their own and may struggle with cultural expectations.
 One of the biggest challenges for expats is the stringent gender segregation in Saudi society, including being segregated from the opposite sex when in public.
 Additionally, the conservative dress code can be difficult to get used to, as women are expected to wear a ‘hijab’ or veil which covers all of the hair and body except for the hands and face.
-Finally, conservative religious values and laws are a large part of Saudi culture, with rules specific to religious holidays, modest behaviour and restrictions on alcohol consumption," remarked one member in Saudi Arabia.
+Finally, conservative religious values and laws are a large part of Saudi culture, with rules specific to religious holidays, modest behaviour and restrictions on alcohol consumption," explained one expat living in Saudi Arabia.

 "Abnormal (lack of) male/female interaction that led to a huge number of homosexual advances being made by the obviously sexually frustrated men," said one person in Dammam.